49th Harvard National Forensics Tournament

 Re: Argument / Style - I'm here to weigh your arguments.
 Style is only important to the extent you are understandable.

 I generally don't buy nuclear war arguments.
 I don't believe any rational actor gets to nuclear war.
+I'll give you nuclear miscalc or accident, but it's a HIGH burden to convince me two heads of state will launch multiple warheads on purpose.

 Lincoln-Douglas: If you give me a V/C pairing, I expect you to tie your arguments back to them.
 If your arguments don't tie back to your own V/C, I won't understand their purpose.
 This is a values debate.
 Justify the value that you choose, and then explain why your points best support your value.

-Congress: This is debate.
+That said, this is debate.
 Beautiful speeches, alone, belong in Speech categories.
 I expect to see that you can speak well, but I am not thrilled to listen to the same argument presented three times.
 I expect to see clash, I expect to see good Q&A. I love good rebuttal / crystallization speeches.

 Hello!
 Graduated Congressional Debater (2021 House Champion) with experience in other debate and speech events here.